Ocyrus47/milestone1/README.md

 All background image was taken from <a href="https://www.pexels.com/" target="_blank" alt="Pixel website link"> Pixel </a>.

 Images in services page was used from <a href="https://www.flaticon.com/" target="_blank" alt="Flaticon website link"> Flaticon.</a>

+Completed icon for readme was resized from <a href="https://imageresizer.com/" target="_blank" alt="Image Resizer website link"> Image Resizer.</a>